 Politically, I think, Anglo/American pole tents and Eurotent halls are sort of right wing republican things.
-While pure tensile structures seem perfectly left wing Democrats.
+While pure tensile and fabric structures seem perfectly left wing Democrats.
 Both philosophies strive for some sort of esthetical economy, on the one hand, and idealistic perfection in forces on the other.

 The first will never be beautiful; the second, beautiful but, not very useful.
 The idea of making a tenthall beautiful, is hopeless.
 The goal of making a naturally beautiful tensile structure practical, and economical is, I think, forever unattainable.